signalogic/SigSRF_SDK/README.md

     6) Exit
     Please select install operation to perform [1-6]:

-If install operation 1) is selected, the script will prompt for an install path:
+If install operations 1) thru 3) are selected, the script will prompt for an install path:

     Enter the path for SigSRF software installation: